moonmaster36/floss/README.md

     * Speed is optional.
 Default value is 1.

 Instructions:
+   1. Place floss.py in the root folder of your project directory.
+   2. Start the program.
-* Request data by writing file path to input file.
+   3. Request data by writing a file path to chosen input file.
+   4. Retrieve retrieve data by reading from chosen output file.

 * Parameters:
     - input_path: Text file containing path to data